Making Project-Based Learning Essential With the Essential Fluencies

 Exploring the Fluencies in Your Own PBL Projects

 The Solution Fluency Activity Planner is made for fluency-based PBL.
 You can start planning your best learning adventures ever for free.
 Explore the Fluency Matrix to grade use of the fluencies right inside your unit plan.

 Need some ideas for projects?
 We’ve got you covered there too.
-You can mine for ideas in our most popular free ebook series, PBL in the Classroom.
-Bring the best of project-based learning and the fluencies to your students!
+You can mine for ideas in our most popular free ebook, the PBL Ideas Book.
+Bring the best of project-based learning and the Essential Fluencies to your students!

 Writing is hard work, and anyone who says otherwise probably hasn't written much.
 Some learners really enjoy it, but most find it a grind.
 Like any other skill worth having, it takes time and patience to perfect.
 As your learners become more...

 Everybody makes mistakes; it's a fact of life.
 It happens in professional, personal, and social situations of every definition.
 Making mistakes is what it means, in part, to be human.
 Some of the mistakes teachers make will be part of the job, but others,...

 Modern workplaces are as much a living breathing thing as the world they operate in.
 Ever-changing and evolving, they offer new daily challenges and goals constantly.
 It's a collaborative and competitive environment for any newcomer.
 The best modern...